lisasth/Master_Thesis/README.md

 - Sometimes you first need to run: ```bash export PYTHONPATH="$PYTHONPATH:$PWD" ```

 ### 4. Organize Checkpoints
+**Important note**: Due to their large size, the final trained model checkpoint files (.pt) are not included in this repository.
+To run the evaluation pipeline (Steps 5 and beyond), you must first run the training step (Step 3) to generate these files and then manually place them into the models/ directory as described below.

 - Action: This is a manual or scripted step to prepare for evaluation.

 - Purpose: Copy the best checkpoint from each training run in Step 3 into a single models/ directory and rename it according to the convention ratio_model_product.pt.